NuGet/docs.microsoft.com-nuget/docs/create-packages/Native-Packages.md

 # Creating native packages

-A native package contains native C++ code instead of managed code, allowing it to be used within C++ projects.
+A native package contains native binaries instead of managed assemblies, allowing it to be used within C++ (or similar) projects.
 (See [Native C++ Packages](../consume-packages/finding-and-choosing-packages.md#native-c-packages) in the Consume section.)

 To be consumable in a C++ project, a package must target the `native` framework.
 At present there are not any version numbers associated with this framework as NuGet treats all C++ projects the same.